KQM-git/TCL/characters/geo/itto.md

 | CD | 18s |

 **Notes**
+* Converted Normal, Charged, and Plunging Attacks have the same Poise Damage and Impulse Type as the Physical counterparts.
 * **Royal Descent: Behold, Itto the Evil!** snapshots DEF but does not shapshot Geo DMG or ATK.
   * Right after Gorou uses his Elemental Burst, if Itto is swapped in either with Alt + Num or manually he will consistently snapshot the buffs.
 This only happens when the ping is below 75ms, otherwise it's inconsistent, with a 53% success rate at 200\~350ms.
 * Itto's converted attacks apply 1U Geo.